tweag/nickel/doc/manual/contracts.md

 ```

 In this case, we do want the contract application to return either `'Ok` or
 `'Error`.
-Indeed, we haven't decided yet if we should return `'Ok` or not:
+Indeed, we don't know yet if we should return `'Ok` or not: `Contract`
-`Contract` might itself returns an immediate error through `'Error` which we
-would like to propagate.
+might itself returns an immediate error through `'Error` which we would like to
+bubble up as an immediate error too.

+`apply_as_custom` preserves immediate errors, while `apply` converts them to
-Not only `apply_as_custom` spares us from wrapping the result in `'Ok`, but the
+blame errors (it also spares us from wrapping the result in `'Ok` but this is
-most important benefit is to make more contract error catchable by propagating
+more anecdotal).
+This makes more contract errors catchable.

-`'Error`.
-For example, with the current version, `Nullable Number` is an
+For example, with the current version, `Nullable Number` is an immediate
-immediate contract that returns `'Error` if the value is neither `null` nor a
+contract that returns `'Error` if the value is neither `null` nor a `Number`
-`Number` (say, `"a"`).
-Such an immediate contract plays well with boolean
+(say, `"a"`).
+We can in particular use it with boolean contract combinators,
-operations on contracts, can be converted back to a predicate, etc.
+such as in `std.contract.any_of [Nullable Number, String]`, with the expected

-Had we use `std.contract.apply` in this case, this would turn the `Number`
+behavior.
+Had we used `std.contract.apply` in this case, this would turn the
-sub-check to a delayed check, and applying the contract to `"a"` would now throw
+`Number` sub-check to a delayed check, meaning that `"a" | std.contract.any_of
-an uncatchable contract error.
+[Nullable Number, String]` would now error out unduly.
+See [boolean
+combinators](#boolean-combinators)] for more details on `any_of`.

 ## Compound contracts